Posted April 28, 2017

-Currently, 71 percent of students graduating from four-year colleges had student loan debt according to The Institute for College Access & Success.
+Currently, 71 percent of students graduating from four-year colleges have student loan debt, according to The Institute for College Access & Success.
 In fact, 2016 college graduates had an average of $37,172 in outstanding loans.

 Millennials often are delaying major life decisions, such as buying a car or home, getting married or having children, because of the financial burden of their student loans.
 That’s why they appreciate a benefit that assists them with student-debt repayment.
 Since only 3 percent of employers offer this benefit, it can be a valuable recruitment and retention tool.